 VA’s National Cemetery Administration (NCA) and Office of Information and Technology (OIT) are partnering on a four-pronged infrastructure modernization effort – one of which is upgrading the telephony that underlies NCA’s telephone systems.

 This is welcome relief for anyone who uses a phone and also knows the frustration of dealing with poor service, dropped calls, or being unable to place a call.
-For an organization like the National Cemetery Administration (NCA), which supports Veterans and their families in the emotionally turbulent days immediately following the death of a loved one, having equipment malfunctions and communication issues like these simply isn’t an option.
+For an organization like NCA, which supports Veterans and their families in the emotionally turbulent days immediately following the death of a loved one, having equipment malfunctions and communication issues like these simply isn’t an option.

 NCA’s legacy phone systems have been around awhile and therefore lack many of the capabilities of the more modern Cisco platform VA is now implementing across the VA enterprise.
 The innovative upgrades to the new Cisco Unified Call Center Enterprise – which were later upgraded to the Packaged Contact Center Enterprise – and the accompanying call plans improve NCA’s ability to process increased call traffic and place outbound calls without dropping.